dij0s/PETAL/thesis/bachelor_thesis.typ

 With the groundwork established, the following tables present the results that will be discussed in the next section.
 Both the expert assessment and benchmarking are conducted using the version of the solution as of June 20, 2025#footnote[Code at commit `c2bea64` in the repository.].

 Two different configurations of the solution, each using different language models, are benchmarked.

+A smaller configuration is defined for further comparison against the baseline, larger configuration.
 The #ref(<configurations>) below breaks them down:

 #set table(
   stroke: (x, y) => {